 Taking Your Car to Greece

 Your car insurance policy will automatically provide, at no extra cost, the minimum coverage (third party liability) required by law.
-This applies in all EC countries.
+This applies in all EU countries.
 If you have comprehensive insurance at home, check that the cover extends to travelling in other countries.
 You may also consider vehicle breakdown insurance.

 A Green Card is not necessary when travelling in the EU, but it serves as an internationally recognized proof of insurance, and it makes it easier to claim compensation if you are involved in an accident.
 If you do not take a Green Card, you should carry your Certificate of Insurance.
 The Green Card System currently covers 43 countries, Greece being one of them, and is managed by an association of insurers.
 Your insurer can give you a “European accident statement” form, which is a standard document that makes it easier to make the declaration on the spot if you are involved in an accident in another country.
 New rules to ensure that motorists get rapid compensation for accidents no matter where they are in the EU have been applied from 20 January 2003.
 They provide for improved information, easier procedures, and quicker settlement of claims, with fines being charged on late payments.
 The legislation will apply not only to accidents that occur in the EU, but also when there is an accident between two EU parties in a country outside the EU, which belongs to the Green Card System.